Neo-Assyrian Empire: Ideological influence

 The idea of succession of empires did not end with the fall of the Seleucid Empire; traditions were instead adjusted to include later empires in the sequence.
-Shortly after the Roman Empire conquered the last remnants of the Seleucid Empire in 63 BC, literary traditions began to regard the Roman Empire as the fifth world empire.
+Shortly after the Roman Empire conquered the last remnants of the Seleucid Empire in 63 BCE, literary traditions began to regard the Roman Empire as the fifth world empire.
 The Roman Empire spawned its own sequences of successor claimants; in the east it was followed by the Byzantine Empire, from which both the Russian and Ottoman empires claimed succession.
 In the west, the Frankish and eventually Holy Roman empires considered themselves to be the heirs of Rome.
 Later scholars have sometimes posited a sequence of world empires more focused on the Middle East.
 In British scholar George Rawlinson's 1862–67 work The Five Great Monarchies of the Ancient Eastern World, the five Oriental empires are regarded to have been Chaldaea (erroneous since no such empire existed), Assyria, Babylonia, Media and Persia.
 Rawlinson expanded the sequence in his 1876 The Seven Great Monarchies of the Ancient Eastern World to include the Parthian and Sasanian empires.
 Though expansive sequences of translatio imperii hold little weight in modern research, scholars today still recognize a basic sequence of imperial succession from the Neo-Assyrian Empire to the Neo-Babylonian Empire to the Achaemenid Empire.